vstanciu47/nodeJS-course-for-students/docs/07-testing.md

 	});
 });
 ```
-You can now save this integration test as `src/routes/discovery-client.route.it.test` and run the whole batch `npm test`.
+You can now save this integration test and run the whole batch `npm test`.

 We now have two rounds of tests, that can be run together or separately, without complicated setup, extra projects, etc.